orcular-org/orcuDispenser/Documentation/Assembly.md

 - Small scissors (for removing stringing from the 3D printed parts)
 - Large scissors or side cutter (for cutting the pump tube)
 - Tweezer (for putting the nuts in the 3D printed part pockets)
-- Wrench for M3 nuts or small pliers (for tightening the M3 steel locknuts)
+- Wrench for M3 nuts or small pliers (for tightening the M3 steel nuts)
 - Drilling machine with 8 mm drill (drill size may vary depending on pump purchased)
 - File (only needed if the parts are too thick and don't fit together)